inverseai/Demucs-and-HTDemucs-denoiser-with-Tensorflow/README.md

   -  Setup parameters noisyspeech_synthesizer.cfg.
   -  Generate noisy and clean audio files by running script noisyspeech_synthesizer_singleprocess.py.

-#### Generate Tfrecords from noisy and clean audios
+#### Use raw data or generate Tfrecords from noisy and clean audios
-- Change directory to Train/denoiser
+- Change directory to denoiser_inverse/denoiser
 - Write file path to a json file with running convert.py

 ```